quentin-st/Munin-for-Android/README.md

 Whenever you have any question, don't hesitate to send me an email at [support@munin-for-android.com](mailto:support@munin-for-android.com)!

+When cloning the project and running it (in Android Studio) on your device, Munin for Android will be installed alongside with your current version of the app.
+You'll then be able to compare both versions, but also keep your settings and servers while testing the cutting-edge development version!

 ## Links ##
 * [Munin for Android on Google Play](https://play.google.com/store/apps/details?id=com.chteuchteu.munin)
 * [Munin for Android website](http://www.munin-for-android.com)